Arthur Churchill Ltd. (London, England) Records

 Vernita E. Churchill left her management role in 1941, and Haynes and Godfrey ran the firm until 1957.
 Their business flourished and expanded, and they launched Glass Notes, a periodical for glass collectors, in 1943.
 They also sold photographs of “unusual or especially interesting” glass objects they encountered in their business dealings.

 H. J. Dixon replaced Edward Barrington Haynes in 1957, and in 1958, D. A. Crompton joined the Arthur Churchill Ltd. management team.
 Around this time, the firm’s last catalog and last issue of Glass Notes were published.
 In 1962, ownership of the firm appears to have been transferred to the Crompton family.
 Both Dixon and Godfrey left the firm, and Sidney C. Crompton joined as a manager.
-In 1967, Sidney C. Crompton, and glass collector Jerome Strauss were implicated in the illegal export of the Wenyfrid Geares Verzelini Goblet.
+In 1967, Sidney C. Crompton and glass collector Jerome Strauss were implicated in the alleged illegal export of the Wenyfrid Geares Verzelini Goblet.
 While both parties were ultimately cleared of wrongdoing, the affair most likely damaged the reputation of Arthur Churchill Ltd.

 Arthur Churchill Ltd. was dissolved on December 7th, 1972.